nolan-h-hamilton/Consenrich/docs/source/examples.rst

 Input alignments (Black) and ENCODE ``fold change over control`` bigWig files for each sample (Dark red) are displayed for reference.

-Further analyses are available in :ref:`additional-examples`.
+Further analyses and practical guidance are available in :ref:`additional-examples`.

 .. _additional-examples: